 Redemption of Shares – to reinvest outside the Pool:

-Participants withdrawing one or more funds completely from the Pool to reinvest outside of the Pool shall receive one dollar ($1.00) per share, less costs associated with the transaction.
+Participants withdrawing one or more funds completely from the Pool shall receive one dollar ($1.00) per share, less costs associated with the transaction.
 Costs associated with this transaction include, but are not limited to wire transfer fees, safekeeping fees, etc.

 Participants withdrawing one or more funds completely from the Pool, wherein the value of the shares being redeemed equals or exceeds three percent (3.00%) of the value of the total Pool, must provide ten (10) business days’ notice prior to withdrawal.